BACKYARD ASTRONOMY FROM PALMERSTON NORTH

 Send email inquiries about material on this page to astronomy@meldrum.nz SSL Certificate Authority

-Click on this to see the new Smart Telescope page...
+Click on this to see the Smart Telescope page...

 This all-sky timelapse was taken on 3 February 2021.
 The milky way stretches across the sky.
 At the bottom end is Orion (the 'pot'), at the top is the Southern Cross and its pointers.
 The third quarter moon is rising.